scientific-python/scientific-python.org/content/summits/developer/2025/_index.md

 ### Goals

+The 2025 Scientific Python Developer Summit will focus on statistics, optimization, sparse data, plotting, and dataframes.

-The Scientific Python Developer Summit provides an opportunity for core developers from the scientific Python ecosystem to come together to:
+The Developer Summit provides an opportunity for core developers from the scientific Python ecosystem to come together to:

 #### 1. Improve joint infrastructure